 Jacqueline Gustafson, Ed.D.

-Associate Professor of Psychology Dean of School of Behavioral Sciences
+Professor of Psychology Dean of College of Behavioral and Social Sciences

 Office Phone: (951) 552-8372 E-mail: firstname.lastname@example.org Office Location: W.E.
 James Building, Room 115 Office Hours: By Appointment

 |Ed.D.||Educational Leadership with emphasis in Higher Education Administration and Global Studies||Seattle University||2011|

 |M.A.||Counseling Psychology with emphasis in International Psychology||Northwest University||2003|